canndrew/netsim/docs/02_hello_world.md

 }
 ```

-`Network` object manages Tokio futures that are running during simulation.
+The `Network` object manages Tokio futures that are running during simulation.
 When
-`network` is dropped, those futures will be dropped too.
+`network` is dropped, those futures will be dropped too, destroying the network.
 We use
-`network.handle()` to spawn any tasks on simulated network.
+`network.handle()` to spawn tasks onto the simulated network.

-Then, we'll create IPv4 networking device:
+Then let's create an IPv4 networked device:

 ```rust
 use netsim::node;